SRNV/Ogone/README.md

 Actually Ogone is under an experimental phase. avoid using it for production.
 Ogone has it own extension `*.o3` which allow some new features.

+If you're interested by this project: [please join the Discord here](https://discord.gg/gCnGzh2wMc)

 # Installation

 ```typescript